heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ### What happens if you ignore the character encoding?

-When you open a file, you need to know the character encoding used to encode the file.
+When you open a file, you need to know the character encoding that was used to encode the file.

 The character encoding is not usually stored in the file.
 You need to know it in advance to be able to read the file correctly.